moveit/moveit2_tutorials/doc/examples/perception_pipeline/perception_pipeline_tutorial.rst

 Get The Necessary 3D Pointcloud Data For Octomap Creation
 ---------------------------------------------------------
 In this tutorial, you can use `previously recorded 3D pointcloud data <https://drive.google.com/file/d/1fPtDAtJKIiw2gpFOOwA2TrPZOfFU053W/view?usp=sharing>`_ or you can record your own bag file.
-For recording bag, firstly, it can be both ran ``depth_camera_envrionment.launch.py`` and recorded bag using following commands.
+For recording bag, firstly, it can be both run ``depth_camera_envrionment.launch.py`` and recorded bag using following commands.

 In shell 1, run this command: ::